 Euzhan Palcy‘s films have undoubtedly a huge impact initiating humanitarian efforts globally for causes extremely important to her core values as a filmmaker and a person.

 She manages her time between her humanitarian work (helping disabled or very ill young people to rebuild themselves and achieve their dreams) and the development of new European and American film projects.

 The Filmmaker holds the keys to the cities of New York, Atlanta, New Orleans and Sarassota, Fl.
 In France, she is a distinguished recipient of the French Legion of Honor for her work and social causes.
 A high school, a movie theater and a road bear her name.

 A Dry White Season was finally released in September, 1989.
 South Africa banned it, enraged by the truths exposed of what they were actually doing to the people who opposed them.
-MGM had to continue engaging the two bodyguards to protect Euzhan throughout the promotion of the film.
-She was prohibited among other things to go home alone after 10pm.
+MGM had to continue engaging the two bodyguards to protect Euzhan Palcy throughout the promotion of the film.

-When the promotion was over, the director returned home to Paris exhaused and depressed.
+When the promotion was over, she returned home to Paris exhausted and depressed.
 The filming had been tough and she was especially haunted by the testimonies of apartheid victims.

 She remained in this state for almost two years until the writing of Siméon gave her the spark.

 I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.